-Erstwhile Mezcal is the first and only mezcal importer to launch an artisanal Henequén mezcal in the US market.
+Erstwhile Mezcal is the first and only importer to launch a certified artisanal Henequén mezcal in the US market.

 We jumped at the opportunity, and are so thrilled to introduce Henequén to mezcal lovers all over the world.